 Hillcrest was founded as a parent co-op and keeps the creation of community as a core value.
 One of the ways that is accomplished is through parent participation.
-There are a variety of ways to volunteer your time and talents to the center.
+There are various ways to volunteer your time and talents to the center.
 The opportunities available at Hillcrest are only limited by what we know.
 There are long-term projects and one-time events.
 There are opportunities to lead a project or to perform a single task.
-There are work projects, bi-annual clean up, fundraising, special events planning, grant writing, etc. An ongoing list of opportunities is on the dry-erase board in the entryway.
+There are work projects, bi-annual cleanup, fundraising, special events planning, grant writing, etc. An ongoing list of opportunities is on the dry-erase board in the entryway.
 Please share your talents and interests with Hillcrest by completing the Parent Volunteer survey, attending the monthly Board Meetings, or speaking with the Director.
 If you are ever concerned about meeting your volunteer obligations, please speak with the Director.

 To ensure fair treatment and to meet operational goals the Board moved in 2007 to require each family to donate a minimum of 20 hours per year at the Center.
-In 2010 the Board voted to allow for a buy-out option in lieu of volunteering.
+In 2010 the Board voted to allow for a buy-out option instead of volunteering.
 Volunteer hours are tracked from July 1st through June 30th.
 At the end of June, a family who has not completed their volunteer hours will be billed $20 per hour not completed.
 It is important to keep the Director informed of your volunteer hours by either writing it on the list in the entryway, or email.
 In addition, family volunteer participation is prorated on the time of year a family enrolls.
 If a family enrolls in April through June, we invite them to participate but will allow a three-month grace period to make the adjustment to Hillcrest.

 Enroll July thru Sept 20 hours

 Enroll Oct thru Dec 15 hours